- Three nights' hotel accommodation in Ulaanbaatar City.

 Your hotels in Ulaanbaatar also have Wi-Fi in the room and common areas.
 If you bring a quad-band GSM unlocked phone, you can buy a local sim and use it while you are in Ulaanbaatar.
 But once you are away from the city, the phones are not reliable.

 Vaccinations and Health Concerns

 There are no particular immunizations required unless you are coming from a yellow fever infected area.
-It is essential that you consult with your physician for appropriate vaccination you want to take.
-Other than the updated routine vaccinations, CDC recommends Hepatitis A and typhoid which you can get through contaminated food or drinks while you are in Mongolia.
+You must consult with your physician for the appropriate vaccination you want to take.
+Other than the updated routine vaccinations, CDC recommends Hepatitis A and typhoid, which you can get through contaminated food or drinks while you are in Mongolia.
 Some travelers consider taking Hep B, which you get through sexual contact or contaminated needles.
 You may also want to consider rabies as stray dogs are common, and you may come in contact with other animals.

 Center for Disease Control and Prevention, Traveler's Health Info.